Hazardous Drug Safety In The Hospital and At Home

 Family members and caregivers need to take extra care to prevent exposure.
 For your safety, follow the guidelines below when caring for someone during treatment and for 48 hours after each dose.

-- Wash your hands with soap and water after taking off your gloves once care tasks are completed.
+o Wash your hands with soap and water after taking off your gloves once care

 How do I dispose of soiled waste?